 Select the photo on layer 1 by clicking on the thumbnail while holding down the Ctrl key.
 This loads a selection around the actual photo.

 Next click the delete key to get rid of the inner portion of the wood selection.

 Now we will invert the selection.
-Select > Inverse to select just the wood frame:
+Selection > Inverse to select just the wood frame:

 Now we need to give it a 3D appearance by placing a bevel style on it.
-On the layers palette select the Special Effects icon then select Bevel and Emboss to open the Styles Layer dialog box.
+On the Special Effects palette, select layer styles, then Bevels.

 Ctrl + D to deselect the selection.
 Here is how my photo turned out.